In Plato’s Republic, protagonist Socrates takes the Delphic aphorism “Know Thyself” as his personal motto.

 By that, I mean you have to be honest with yourself about your true goals and motivations.
 And it’s even more important to be honest with yourself about your weaknesses or flaws.
 It’s there that “knowing thyself” can pay off the most.

-So pick an approach that suits your sentiment – and run with it.
+That’s why it’s important to pick an approach that suits your sentiment, and run with it.